 Fix 2: Reset NVRAM / PRAM

-If your Mac computer won't start/boot after updating to High Sierra, you can try to reset NVRAM and PRAM to fix the unbootable Mac.
+If your Mac computer won't start up/boot after updating to High Sierra, you can try to reset NVRAM and PRAM to fix the unbootable Mac.
 Restart your Mac and simultaneously press "Command+Option+P+R" keys.
 Check if your Mac can successfully boot into macOS High Sierra after update.

 Fix 3: Use Disk Utility in Recovery Mode